kehantan/labbook/docs/protease_assay/substrate_stock.rst

 **Objective:** To prepare substrate stock solution

 * Substrate usually comes in powder form.
-* Dissolve the powder in solvent according to the instruction that comes with the substrate (usually DMSO).
+* Dissolve the powder in DMSO according to the manufacturer instruction

 **Procedure**